Puzzled-Hui/puzzled-hui.github.io/ATM/annotation_detail.md

 * Consistency principle: We first make sure that each annotator uses the same principle to annotate.
 Referring to [1], we establish the rules considering the annotating details like branches annotation, lumen wall annotation, etc.

 * Topology principle: To preserve the topological completeness of airway label.
 We manually annotate to repair some breakages and leakages in the pre-trained model's segmentation.
-We carefully relink the breakages and wipe out the small leakages.
+We carefully relink the breakages and wipe out some small leakages based on anatomical prior knowledge.

 </p>